This book is intended to serve as an introduction to clinical automated perimetry and particularly visual field testing using the Humphrey perimeter.

 It has been written as a concise introduction and reference that may be used by busy practitioners and in training programs.
 Because of its purpose, this primer does not follow the outline of most textbooks.
 For example, the bare essentials of modern practical perimetry are covered in a very condensed form in Chapter 1.
 Chapter 2 has been written primarily with residents and optometry students in mind; it describes normal and abnormal visual fields and how visual field testing works.Those who only have time for absolutely basic information may choose just to read Chapter 1 and to refer to the other chapters as the need may arise.
 We do, however, strongly recommend that you also read Chapter 4.
 This chapter addresses what we believe to be the single most fertile area for improving clinical perimetry—the management and training of patients and technical staff.

-Compared to the 4th edition, the 5th edition has 40% new content.
+Compared to the 4th edition, the 5th edition has 60% more content.
 What’s new in the Fifth Edition:

 - Expanded material on perimetry basic principles